Moving to a sustainable future

 This trend for distance learning enabled by advances in IT and accelerated by the impact of the Covid-19 pandemic, has widened possibilities for worldwide teaching and collaboration.
 We have been able to expand the network of people actively engaged in delivering and supporting our work and expand the circle of those engaged in learning.

 Our need now is less for permanent residential accommodation and a daily pattern of college life than it is for a base for cohorts to visit for intensive experiences, supported by high quality digital library resources and infrastructure.
+St Giles Court will provide precisely that kind of base.

 For further information

-Please see our FAQs on the Wesley House website: www.wesley.cam.ac.uk/faq
+Please see our FAQs: www.wesley.cam.ac.uk/faq

 Or contact: